The Cornhill Sydney course trains people to preach and teach the Bible in a way that is faithful, relevant and engaging.

 - Students also learn to evaluate their own talks, and the talks of others.

 It is a two-year part-time course.
-The course runs on Tuesdays from 8:30am to 4:00pm, at 19 King Street, Newtown.
-There are four eight-week terms each year.
+The course currently runs on Tuesdays from 8:30am to 4:00pm.
+There are normally four eight-week terms each year.

 This is an indicative list of the subjects you will study each year at Cornhill Sydney.